 39. What was the first supersonic passenger aircraft, which began operation in 1976?

-40. Which 1970s television show featured a talking car named KITT?
+40. Which animated television show featured a talking car that solved mysteries?

 41. What was the name of the 1970s energy crisis caused by a decrease in oil production in the Middle East?